amkherad/ShellScript/README.md

 * You can use both single quote or double quote. (both are strings, ShellScript has no character data type)
 * String escaping is exactly like C#.
 * Concatenating constant strings will generate a concatenated constant string.
-* You can use multiplication operator on one decimal and one string to repeat the string.
+* You can use multiplication operator on one integer and one string to repeat the string.
   ```csharp
   echo (80 * "-"); //will repeat (-) 80 times.
   ```